Best Family Game Night Ideas to Play at Home

 The 5 Second Rule (10+)

-Other great games to buy for teens include the classic Catch Phrase in which one player describes a word while the others guess, and Exploding Kittens, an award-winning card game full of strategy with a sprinkle of Russian Roulette.
+Finally, try the classic Catch Phrase in which one player describes a word while the others guess.

 How to Create a Fun Family Game Night

 The most important thing with family game night is to be present.
 It’s easy to get distracted with phones and to-do lists, but all kids really want is your attention.